 - Submit a story to be included in The Beacon magazine

 - Become a Consumer Representative

-We are currently seeking articles and ideas of 200–300 words (about half a page) on the theme ‘creating change’ for the Spring 2013 edition of The Beacon:
+We are currently seeking articles and ideas of 200–300 words (about half a page) on the theme ‘practical matters’ for the Autumn 2014 edition of The Beacon: